AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: The AutoDDL Strategy Search

 \subsection{Communication Cost Analysis}

-After the definition and combination of different layers with different parallel strategies, the overall communication for a DNN can be decoupled into a sequence of collectives.
-One can analyze each collective operation according to Section 3.
+Once the different layers with varying parallel strategies have been defined and combined, the communication for the entire deep neural network (DNN) can be separated into a sequence of collectives.
+Each collective operation can then be analyzed in accordance with Section~\ref{sec:comm}.